eprintsug/TrendTerms/Processing/TrendTerms/README.md

-#ConWheel - Processing(JS) code for visualisation of graphs on a wheel
+#TrendTerms - Processing(JS) code for visualisation of network graphs

-This is the standalone Processing(JS) code for ConWheel (Connection Wheel).
+This is the standalone Processing(JS) code for TrendTerms

-ConWheel reads a network graph and displays it on an interactive wheel.
+TrendTerms reads a graph of terms, their timelines and their relations and visualizes it as a network.

-The visualisation can be classified as radial convergence according to the typology used by Manuel Lima (Visual Complexity, Mapping Patterns of Information, Princeton, NY, 2011, ISBN 978-1-56898-936-5).
+The visualisation can be classified as a combination of the scaling circles, centralised burst and ramification network graphs according to the typology used by Manuel Lima (Visual Complexity, Mapping Patterns of Information, Princeton, NY, 2011, ISBN 978-1-56898-936-5).

-Since the nodes are ordered alphabetically on the wheel, it is well-suited to visualize author collaborations, but other applications are possible as well.
+The coordinates of the terms are either fixed by the software that generates the term data, or can be used as initial coordinates for an optimisation of the term positions.
+If the optimisation is enabled (see terms.xml), a simple physical model is used that minimizes the forces between the nodes of the graph.
+The forces are made up of pairwise repulsions between the nodes and springs between pairwise nodes where there is an edge between.
+The spring force is proportional to the weight of the edge.

-Graph data, defined as a set of nodes and edges, and configuration parameters for the look and feel of the graph are read from two XML files, e.g. data.xml and configuration.xml.
+The graph data, defined as a set of nodes and edges, and configuration parameters for the look and feel of the graph are read from three XML files: terms.xml, edges.xml and configuration.xml.
 Examples files can be found in the data  directory.
-The detailed format and description of the files is described in module conwheel_io.pde .
+The detailed format and description of the files is described in module TrendTerms_io.pde .
 Their XML schemas are available in the directory xml_schemas.

-##Commands to control the wheel:

-Mouse:

-* left click: 1st click select node, 2nd click rotate node to active position
-* right click: unselect node
-* click on publication count: gets publications of the author on the active position
-* click on node beneath publication count: goes to collaboration visualisation of the author on the active position

-Keys:

-* 0 : reset wheel rotatation
-* Cursor →↓ : rotate anti-clockwise
-* Cursor ←↑ : rotate clockwise
-* a-z : jump to letter
-* + : increase curvature
-* - : decrease curvature
-* = : default curvature